-The increase in net loss and research and development expenses for the year ended December 31, 2024, compared to the same period in the prior year is primarily due to an increase in clinical spend associated with a full year of Phase 1b/2a clinical trial activity, an increase in preclinical translational research, and increase in drug manufacturing costs, and an increase in headcount related spend within the R&D function.
-These increases were partially offset by non-cash fair value movement of the warrant derivative costs related to U.S. dollar denominated warrants that were issued as part of the July 2022 non-brokered private placement and lower non-cash stock-based compensation expense due to the hiring of our new CEO in 2023.
-The increase in our total assets is primarily attributed to an increase in cash of \$5,607,945 as a result of the public offering that closed in March 2024.
-The increase in liabilities is primarily attributable to increases in payables and accrued liabilities related to the increase in clinical activities and other research and development expenses compared to prior year.
+The increase in net loss for the three months ended March 31, 2025, compared to the same period in the prior year is primarily due an increase in headcount related spend within both the research and development and general and administrative functions to support our expanding clinical and research activities.
+This increased expense was partially offset by non-cash fair value movement of the warrant derivative costs related to U.S. dollar denominated warrants that were issued as part of the July 2022 non-brokered private placement.
+The reduction in our total assets is mainly due to a decrease in cash, which is a result of payments to support our operations.
+Cash as of the three months ended March 31, 2024 reflects the closing of the public offering, for aggregate gross proceeds of \$23,011,788 in March 2024.
+The increase in our total liabilities is primarily attributable to increases in accrued liabilities which correspond to a greater volume of clinical activities and other research and development expenses being unbilled as of the three months ended March 31, 2025, compared to prior year.
+Further, the increase in our total liabilities as compared to the same period in the prior year, is also partially attributable to the fair value increase of the non-cash warrant derivative.

-RESULTS OF OPERATIONS FOR THE THREE MONTHS AND YEAR ENDED DECEMBER 31, 2024
+RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2025